We are not in network with HMO or state insurance plans.

 • Enlarged lymph nodes in the neck, and

-• Red bumps on the roof of mouth.
+• Red bumps on the roof of the mouth.

 The bumps may appear as large, inflammatory areas with a white or yellowish coating, or as tiny, pinpoint red dots.
 The good news is that strep throat goes away with an antibiotic course and isn’t a worry for the most part!